 • Suicide

 Finding out that your child has been the victim of school bullying is devastating.
-The attorneys at D’Amico & Pettinicchi, LLC, can help you advocate for your child’s rights and well-being after a bullying incident.
+The attorneys at D’Amico & Pettinicchi, LLC, can help you advocate for your child’s rights and well-being after a bullying incident at a Connecticut school.

 Can Schools be Held Liable for Bullying in Connecticut?

 Connecticut offers state and municipal immunity to government employees, which includes school staff.
 Specifically, state law says that no employee or officer of the state shall be held personally liable for injuries that occur while performing within the regular scope of their employment; however, there are exceptions to this immunity for negligent acts.
-Navigating these exceptions is a complicated process and is fact- intensive on a case- by- case basis Also, wanton, reckless, and malicious behavior is not included in this liability protection.
+Navigating these exceptions is a complicated process and is fact-intensive on a case-by-case basis.
+Also, wanton, reckless, and malicious behavior is not included in this liability protection.
+Learn more about Connecticut state laws and how they may apply to your situation during a free consultation with an experienced school bullying lawyer at our firm.

 If you believe that the actions of the school played a part in your child’s bullying, contact the attorneys at D’Amico & Pettinicchi, LLC.
 We can help you determine if the school adhered to the provisions of state laws regarding bullying and harassment.
-Schedule your free consultation with one of our school bullying lawyers today.
+Schedule your free consultation with a Connecticut school bullying lawyer today.